onefrankguy/frankmitchell.org/drafts/gamification-doesnt-have-to-be-gross.md

 Gamification can make hard things easy.
 When "Take out the trash" becomes "Uh, hot karate test" laghter results.
 Suddenly I'm a ninja who has to get the garbage can out to the street corner without waking up the neighbors.
+Space is created for a costume, a silly pose, a funny accent.
+A chore transforms into a moment of fun.

+Pushing play into your product will definately move more units.
+But building a product with play as its core with delight your users.
+An delight drives more sales than any other force in the universe.